 Destructive weather, man-made disasters, or terrorist attacks can pose a threat to Okinawa at any given time.
-During the North Sumatra Earthquake on December 26, 2004, a cataclysmic tsunami struck causing destruction over 300,000 deaths.
-March 11, 2011 a 9.0 earthquake shook the coast of mainland Japan, causing a 450 mph tsunami to form off the coast of Sendai, Japan.
+During the North Sumatra Earthquake on December 26, 2004, a cataclysmic tsunami struck causing destruction and over 300,000 deaths.
+On March 11, 2011, a 9.0 earthquake shook the coast of mainland Japan, causing a tsunami traveling over 450 MPH to form off the coast of Sendai, Japan.
 The tsunami caused massive amounts of damage, loss of life, and caused a radiological hazard.
 The wave traveled across the Pacific past Hawaii and to the coast of the United States.